-Funds Flow Statement Cash Flow Statement 1.
-Funds Flow Statement reveals the Cash Flow Statement reveals the changes in change in working capital between cash position between two balance sheet two Balance Sheet dates dates.
-2. Funds Flow Statement is based on Cash Flow Statement is based on cash basis of
+Funds Flow Statement Cash Flow Statement Cash Flow Statement reveals the changes in cash position between two balance sheet dates.
+Funds Flow Statement is based on accounting Cash Flow Statement is based on cash basis of accounting In the case of Funds Flow Statement a schedule of changes in working capital is prepared.
+No such schedule of changes in working capital is prepared for a Cash Flow Statement.

-Illustration - Fund Flow Statement